-What is Eutrophication ?
+What is Eutrophication?

 Eutrophication is a phenomenon in which conditions of certain water bodies such as seas, lakes and rivers change from being oligotrophic to eutrophic.
-Originally, this term explains a natural process occurring in ponds and lakes by non-periodic changes of biotic communities under certain environmental conditions; oligotrophic water with low nutrient concentration and low production activities by few plankton and fish changes to being eutrophic with high nutrient concentration and high production activities.
+Originally, this term explains a natural process occurring in ponds and lakes by non-periodic changes of biotic communities under certain environmental conditions; oligotrophic water with low nutrient concentration and low production activities by some plankton and fish changes to being eutrophic with high nutrient concentration and high production activities.
 However, recently this term has been used more often to indicate increase of nutrient inputs to water bodies by anthropogenic activities.
 Sewage, runoffs from agriculture and livestock industries, and industrial waste water are considered as causes of this type of eutrophication.

 Activities on eutrophication were implemented jointly by WG3 (HAB) and WG4 (RS).

 Development of Procedures for Assessment of Eutrophication Status including Evaluation of Land Based Sources of Nutrients for the NOWPAP Region (2009)

 In order to assess the eutrophication status in the NOWPAP region, CEARAC developed Procedures for Assessment of Eutrophication Status including Evaluation of Land Based Sources of Nutrients for the NOWPAP Region (NOWPAP Common Procedure).

 Integrated Report on Eutrophication Assessment in Selected Sea Areas in the NOWPAP Region: Evaluation of the NOWPAP Common Procedure (2011)

 NOWPAP Common Procedure was evaluated through case studies in the NOWPAP member states.
 Eutrophication status assessed with the NOWPAP Common Procedure is introduced in the report.

 Case Study Reports on Assessment of Eutrophication Status in Selected Sea Areas (2011)